digitalsamba/sinch-conference-middleware/README.md

 2. The server will start on `http://localhost:3030`.

-3. Configure your Sinch application to use the callback URL `http://localhost:3030/VoiceEvent` for voice events.
+3. Configure your Sinch application to use callback URL `http://your-server-ip:3030/VoiceEvent` to handle voice events.

-## Configuring the Sinch Application

-To configure your Sinch application to handle voice events:

-1. Log in to your Sinch account and navigate to the [Sinch Dashboard](https://dashboard.sinch.com/).

-2. Create a new application or select an existing one.

-3. Go to the "Voice & Video" section and configure the following settings:
-    - **Callback URL**: Set the callback URL to `http://your-server-ip:3030/VoiceEvent`.

-4. Save the configuration.

 ## Docker Support